 The Company does not intend to make any changes to the management of the Company nor consolidate the operation of the businesses in connection with the Reorganization.
 Upon consummation of the Reorganization, the Company's principal assets will be the capital stock of Inbound Corp., Interactive Corp. and Outbound Corp. and the Company intends to operate through these subsidiaries.
 Inbound Corp. provides inbound operator teleservices, Interactive Corp. provides automated voice response teleservices, Outbound Corp. provides outbound direct teleservices, IBS provides billing and collecting services to local exchanges with respect to pay per call events and Canada provides large volume automated voice response services within the territory of Canada.
 The Company does not intend to change the operations of these companies in connection with the Reorganization.
-See "Business-Description of Services."
+See "Business--Description of Services."

 Each of Inbound Corp., Outbound Corp. and Interactive Corp. (the "West Affiliates") has made periodic distributions to its existing stockholders in amounts approximately equal to the stockholders' corresponding tax liabilities associated with the Company's earnings plus amounts representing a portion of retained earnings.
 The West Affiliates made aggregate distributions of \$5.4 million, \$8.1 million, \$10.5 million, \$16.0 million and \$25.1 million for the years ended December 31, 1991, 1992, 1993, 1994 and 1995, respectively, and \$30.4 million through September 30, 1996.
 On October 31, 1996, each of the West Affiliates declared one or more dividends payable to its current stockholders (the West Affiliates' dividends collectively, the "First Dividend").
 The First Dividend was equal to the West Affiliates' retained earnings as of September 30, 1996, to the extent such retained earnings have not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates existing stockholders.
-Each of the West Affiliates has paid its portion of the First Dividend to each of its stockholders in cash or through a note payable issued by such West Affiliate (the West Affiliates' notes payable collectively, the "Stockholders Notes").
+Each of the West Affiliates has paid its portion of the First Dividend to each of its stockholders in cash or through a note payable issued by such West Affiliate (the West Affiliates' notes payable collectively, the "Stockholder's Notes").
 The First Dividend was equal to approximately \$45.9 million, of which approximately \$2.0 million was paid in cash and approximately \$43.9 million was paid through the Stockholders Notes.
 The Company estimates that the Stockholders Notes will be paid by a portion of the net proceeds to be received by the Company from this Offering.
-Prior to the closing of the Reorganization, each of the West Affiliates intends to declare one or more additional dividends payable to its current stockholders (the West Affiliates' dividends collectively, the "Second Dividend").
-The Second Dividend will be equal to the Company's estimate of the West Affiliates' retained earnings prior to conversion of each of the West Affiliates to a C Corporation, to the extent such retained earnings have not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates' existing stockholders.
-The Company estimates that the Second Dividend will equal approximately \$6.0 million as of the Termination Date.
-Each of the West Affiliates will pay its portion of the Second Dividend to each of its stockholders in cash.
-The Company estimates that the Second Dividend will be paid from the West Affiliates' existing working capital.
+Prior to the closing of the Reorganization, each of the West Affiliates declared one or more additional dividends payable to its current stockholders (the West Affiliates' dividends collectively, the "Second Dividend").
+The Second Dividend was equal to the West Affiliates' retained earnings as of November 25, 1996 prior to conversion of each of the West Affiliates to a C Corporation, to the extent such retained earnings had not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates' existing stockholders.
+The Second Dividend was equal to approximately \$6.4 million as of the Termination Date.
+Each of the West Affiliates paid its portion of the Second Dividend to each of its stockholders in cash and from existing working capital.
 See "Use of Proceeds" and "Certain Transactions--Reorganization and Termination of S Corporation Status."